-We derived the following summary consolidated statement of income (loss) data for the years ended December 31, 2015 and 2016 and the summary consolidated statement of financial position data as of December 31, 2015 and 2016 from our audited consolidated financial statements as of and for the years ended December 31, 2015 and 2016 included elsewhere in this prospectus.
-Our audited consolidated financial statements have been prepared in accordance with International Financial Reporting Standards, or IFRS, as issued by the International Accounting Standards Board, or IASB.
-Our historical results are not necessarily indicative of the results that may be expected in the future.
+The following summary consolidated statement of income (loss) data for the six months ended June 30, 2016 and 2017 and summary condensed consolidated statement of financial position data as of June 30, 2017 have been derived from our unaudited interim condensed consolidated financial statements as of June 30, 2017 and for the six months ended June 30, 2016 and 2017.
+The unaudited interim condensed consolidated financial statements as of June 30, 2017 and for the six months ended June 30, 2016 and 2017.
+The unaudited interim condensed consolidated financial statements as of June 30, 2017 and for the six months ended June 30, 2016 and 2017 were prepared in accordance with IAS 34, Interim Financial Reporting, the standard of IFRS applicable to interim financial statements.

+Our historical results and the results for the six months ended June 30, 2017 are not necessarily indicative of the results that may be expected for the full year ending December 31, 2017 or in the future.
 You should read this summary data together with our consolidated financial statements and related notes beginning on page F-1, as well as the section of this prospectus titled "Management's Discussion and Analysis of Financial Condition and Results of Operations."